LGBTQ history in Mexico: Society in the twentieth century

 Despite the international depression of the 1930s and along with the social revolution overseen by President Lázaro Cárdenas (1934–40), the growth of Mexico City was accompanied by the opening of gay bars and gay bathhouses supplementing the traditional cruising locales of the Alameda, the Zócalo, Paseo de la Reforma, and Calle Madero (formerly Plateros).
 Those involved in homosexual activity continued to live with their families, and there were no homophobic publications.

 The lower classes of Mexican society tend to preserve the Mediterranean model, in which homosexuals are divided into active and passive, the active ones being "masculine" and the passive ones being "effeminate" and "contemptible": "I'm a man; if I fuck you, you're not a man".
 There exists fear among active homosexuals of being penetrated, because they fear the possibility that they will like it and cease to be "men".
 For their part, the homosexuals of the higher, more cosmopolitan classes took the European model of the dandy in the late 19th century.
 This model is being replaced by another more similar to the Anglo-Saxon one, in which the homosexual is not defined by the active/passive dichotomy, but by the fact that he has sexual relations with other men.
 Those who refuse to define themselves as active or passive are called "internationals".

 During the Second World War, ten to fifteen gay bars operated in Mexico City, with dancing permitted in at least two, El África and El Triunfo.
 Relative freedom from official harassment continued until 1959 when Mayor Ernesto Uruchurtu closed every gay bar following a grisly triple murder.
 Motivated by moralistic pressure to "clean up vice," or at least to keep it invisible from the top, and by the lucrativeness of bribes from patrons threatened with arrests and from establishments seeking to operate in comparative safety, Mexico City's policemen had a reputation for zeal in persecution of homosexuals.
 By the late 1960s several Mexican cities had gay bars and, later, U.S.-style dance clubs.
 These places, however, were sometimes clandestine but tolerated by local authorities often meant that they were allowed to exist so long as the owners paid bribes.
 A fairly visible presence was developed in large cities such as Guadalajara, Acapulco, Veracruz and Mexico City.

 Among many Mexican homosexuals there exists the so-called "phallic dream", which consists of seeing the U.S. as a sexual utopia, in which they can be free and openly gay.
 Acting accordingly, they try to make contact with foreign tourists as a springboard to the dream destination.
 However, many end up disillusioned in the dream destination when they have to face up to prevailing homophobia and racism.

+The Mexican artist Frida Kahlo for example openly engaged in relationships with both men and women.
+She sometimes expressed her sexual identity through her clothing by wearing masculine attire and documented it in her self-portraits.